uphold-forks/flare/README.md

 ## Future Work

-1) Upgrading from Avalanche v0.5.7 to v1.0, released on September 21st in correspondence with the Avalanche mainnet launch.
+1) Upgrading from avalanchego v0.5.7 to v1.0, which was released on September 21st in correspondence with the Avalanche mainnet launch.

 2) Getting eligible validators from minimum token balances held on the Flare Network.
-This is straightforward and just involves a redirect from the Avalanche X-chain to the C-chain to check for the token balance in order to add eligible peers at runtime.
+This is straightforward and just involves a redirect from the avalanchego X-chain to the C-chain to check for the token balance in order to add eligible peers at runtime.
 To be permitted to be included in others' UNL, a node operator will just have to lock up a nominal balance of Spark tokens for some long duration such as a year.
-This value is uniform across all nodes and has no bearing on the sampling probability that a node privately defines for another node.
+This value is uniform across all nodes and has no bearing on the sampling probability that a node privately defines for another node in FBA Avalanche consensus.
+Note: Flare and Avalanche are two completely separate networks, and the X-chain token supply is simply set to 0 on the Flare Network.

 3) Testing of the system at different network topologies, consensus security parameters such as the virtuous commit threshold, and transaction loads.

-(c) Flare Networks Ltd. 2020
+© Flare Networks Ltd. 2020